0xffcourse/Recursiva/README.md

 #### <i>You need python 3 (3.5+ recommended) to run the interpreter.
 REPL might need few modifications for non-windows platform</i>

   1. Just Fire `python RecursivaInterpreter.py` to start the REPL.

+  OR

+  2. `python RecursivaInterpreter.py code.txt input.txt` to get recursiva code and get input from the files.

+# Hello, World! in recursiva:

+This is the code that prints "Hello, World!" in Recursiva

+    P"Hello, World!"

+P is the operator that prints string following it.

 # Play around with basic commands: